 The initial inspiration for this piece revealed itself to me in a dream.
 I was picking out my hair and bats started to fly out.
 Bats have a negative connotation associated with them; many people fear them without understanding.
-Fruit bats are not harmful creatures.
-They do exactly as the name suggests—they eat fruit!
-The decision to draw fruit bats was deliberate.
+The decision to keep the bats was deliberate.
 I wanted to show that what is considered as pelo malo is not bad at all.
 There is no such thing as bad hair.
 Hair is not something that should be viewed negatively.

 Machismo Es Fascismo